jpmit/ggj14/README.md

     $ python game.py

-ABOUT THE THEME:
+THE THEME:
 ---------------

-The theme of GGJ 2014 was '     '.
+The theme of GGJ 2014 was 'We don't see things as they are, we see them as we are'.

 My take on the theme is provided by the 'switch' mechanism in the
-game: we never quite see things how they are, we see them as 'we are' (i.e. from our standpoint, or quite literally the block the player is standing on in the level).
+game: we never quite see things how they are--since there are always two 'levels'---we see them as 'we are' (only one level, the one we are currently on).

-I've also incorporated the following 'diversifiers':
+I've also tried to incorporate the following 'diversifiers':
-- Player character
--
+- 'You Only Live Thrice'
+- 'I am who I want to be'

 HOW TO PLAY THE GAME:
 --------------------

-[There is an in game tutorial so ideally there is no need to read this section]
+[There is an in game tutorial so in the first instance there is no need to read this section]

 Use the left and right arrow keys to move the character.
 Press spacebar to jump.
 Press the 'x' key to 'switch' the level.

 Your aim in each level is to reach the portal (the glowing orange circular object).
-You'll need to avoid landing on the spikes though, and this will require clever use
+You'll need to avoid landing on the spikes though, and this will require clever use of jumping and switching.

 LICENSE:
 -------

-'Two Levels' (code and art) is under the zlib license (except for parts listed in "ARTISTIC CREDITS"):
+In accordance with the GGJ rules, 'Two Levels' (code and art) is provided here under the Attribution-Noncommercial-Share Alike 3.0 version of the Creative Commons Licensez (except for parts listed in "ARTISTIC CREDITS").
+See the GGJ website globalgamejam.org for more information.

-  This software is provided 'as-is', without any express or implied warranty.
-In no event will the authors be held liable for any damages arising from the use of this software.

-  Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

-  1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.

-  2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

-  3. This notice may not be removed or altered from any source distribution.

 ARTISTIC CREDITS:
 ----------------